JoshSinyor/JoshSinyor.github.io/_posts/2021-10-11-github-actions-and-github-pages.md

 ⚠️ **Never reveal the hash of any security token!** It will allow anyone with access to the hash access to whatever your token's scope is.
 This token was revoked immediately after I took these illustrative screenshots. **Never save or share a token's hash anywhere!**

 ⚠️ **Do not share PATs between repositories!** If a single PAT is somehow compromised, you can delete it and update the single dependent repository.
 Using a repository-specific PAT allows you to limit the PAT's scope to the absolute minimum required by that individual repository.
+We will actually end up restricting the scope of the PAT even further, to just the GitHub Pages environment within this individual repository.

 Having copied the token's hash, navigate to the Secrets subsection of your repository's Settings tab, and select New repository secret.

 ![Adding a Secret](/images/2021-10-11/personal_access_token_03.png)

-In the New secret page, name the token how you'll want to refer to it in the workflow, paste the PAT's hash in the Value box, and select Add secret.
+In the New secret page, name the token how you'll want to refer to it in the workflow (matching the `DEPLOY_TOKEN` environmental variable), paste the PAT's hash in the Value box, and select Add secret.

 ![New Secret](/images/2021-10-11/personal_access_token_04.png)